efcaguab/phd-thesis/literature.md

 * Population dynamic models of mutualism there is an explosion of positive feedback and runaway in the populations [@May1982], that is related to invasion meldown [@Simberloff1999]

+## Global change

+* Mutualistic interactions are generally affected negatively by global change [@Tylianakis2008]

+* Global change (temperature increasses) disrupt plant pollinator networks by making phenologies missmatch or spatial distributions change and local abbundances [@Memmott2007; @Hegland2009]

+* Habitat fragmentation, habitat modification and other neggative impact references are in [@Tylianakis2008]

+* Effects of defaunation

 ## Invasive species & mutualisms

+* Pollination is a key proces fior the establishment of invasive species and the community assemby [@Sargent2008]

 * Successful invasive species tend to be super-generalists [@Richardson2000; @Vila2009]
     - Non suitable pollinators limit the spread of alien species, those that can have pollinators are more likely to necome invasive [suggested by @Richardson2000]